 Advanced Semen Analysis

-A standard semen analysis test or sperm test done from a regular pathology laboratory reports mainly motility and concentration of sperms seen in the provided semen sample.
+A standard semen analysis test or sperm test (semen test) done from a regular pathology laboratory reports mainly motility and concentration of sperms seen in the provided semen sample.

 One of the most important characteristics of sperm is it’s morphology.
 It takes a trained technician and appropriate equipment to comprehend the abnormality in morphology of sperms.

 High end microscopes like the Phase Contrast Microscope make study of morphology easier and more predictable.
 Due to its high cost, not all labs have phase contrast microscopes and usually their availability is restricted to Infertility units and their Laboratories.
 This is the reason why sperm test or semen analysis test is more expensive at Infertility Units.